6 Things New Parents Secretly Wish Visitors Would Do

 5. Take the older sibling on a playdate

-New parents always feel guilty about spending almost all their time with the new born baby and neglecting the older sibling a little.
+New parents always feel guilty about spending almost all their time with the new baby and neglecting the older sibling a little.
 Offer to take the older child for a fun day out so that the child is happy too, and the new mom can focus guilt-free on the new baby and herself for a few hours.

-6. Keep the visits short
+6. Keep the visits short and whatever you do, don't drop in unannounced

-While you might have done a lot to help out the new parents when visiting, be mindful of the time you spend with them.
-Keep visits short, especially since the new mom will more than likely be tired and sleep deprived already.
-Ask her how she’s feeling.
+So ask her how she’s feeling.
 If she’s up for you to stay and chat for a while, then do that, otherwise making regular, but shorter visits will also be appreciated.

 For the latest updates on Wonderwall.sg, be sure to follow us on TikTok, Telegram, Instagram, and Facebook.
 If you have a story idea for us, email us at [email protected].